boyscout99/microservice-demo/README.md

 - **Docker**: [follow these instructions to install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) and `sudo chmod 666 /var/run/docker.sock` after the installation to provide the right permissions to access Docker socket.

 #### Network Files System (NFS) server as shared persistent disk
 A persistent disk that can be shared across all components is necessary because virtual machines and containers are by definition ephemeral and there is no guarantee that data will be available across sessions.
-A NFS server will be used to share storage between the VM and pods.
+An NFS server will be used to share storage between the VM and pods.

 You can [follow these guidelines](https://cloud.google.com/filestore/docs/create-instance-console) to set up a NFS server with [Google Filestore](https://cloud.google.com/filestore/docs).
 On the VM:
 1. Change directory and go into the mounted volume `cd /mnt/<dir_name>`
-2. Create folder `keys/` to store the secret keys.
+2. Create folder `keys/` to store secret keys created in the following steps.
 3. Clone this repository with `git clone`.

 >[!warning] If the VM is restarted you need to remount the volume (the address of the NFS server may have changed)